martinamonc/ChIPseq_Nextflow/README.md

 ### Index

+## After the execution

-### Debug mode
+### Clean-up

-After each successful run all the "work" subdirectories (which contain metadata and caches relative to each process that's been executed) will be deleted thanks to the `cleanup = true` in the .config file.
-This means that after a succesful run you won't be able to resume and all the processes will be run all over again.
-If you want to prevent this from happening you can just comment the `cleanup = true` line in the .config file and all work directories will be kept, so you will have to delete them manually.
+Once you're done running the pipeline, you can run the command `nextflow clean -f` inside the working directory (the one you specified at the beginning of the execution) and it will delete all the folders in the **work** folder created by Nextflow during your last run.
+If you want to delete folders relative to multiple different runs you can just run the same command multiple times.
+However, after cleaning the work folder you will lose all caches and temporary files so you won't be able to use the `-resume` feature and the pipeline will be run all over again.